ReFreezed/HotParticles/misc/README.txt

     an export script.

 Pixelate:
-- World: Enable pixel art mode.
+- World/camera: Enable pixel art mode.
 Zoom in on the particles to see the effect.
 - Textures: Enable nearest neighbor filtering on textures.
 Linear filtering is used by default.